Exterior of a large building with stone columns, stairs, and a covered walkway, featuring classical architectural design.

 In complex environments, messaging must align with stakeholders, timing, policy, reputation and outcomes.

-It is how decisions are influenced, credibility is established, and alignment is achieved.
+It’s how decisions are influenced, credibility established, and alignment achieved.

 Strategic Communication Is Not One Message

-Strategic communication is not about producing a single message and distributing it broadly.
+Strategic communication isn’t about producing a single message and distributing it widely.

 Different stakeholders interpret information differently.
 What resonates with government may not resonate with industry.
 What builds credibility with Defence may not connect with local government.